Hackatosh/log-parser/README.md

 Alert is not fired again until it is resolved, which will happen when the number of requests goes below the previous limit.
 - Display statistics about request (number of hits per section, per request, per status and total) every 10s.

+A basic working CI pipeline has been configured for the repository and automatically build, unit test and lint the codebase.

 ### Built with

 The whole project is written in [Typescript](https://www.typescriptlang.org/docs/home.html).
 The package management is done with [Yarn](https://yarnpkg.com/).